thoughtbot/bitters/README.md

 ### Sass structure & default style

 The Bitters directory (`base/`) should contain styles for all the basic elements used throughout the project.
-It also contains directories for custom mixins and extends for your site.
-Add code to the existing files or add new files to the directories.
+Add code to the existing files or add new files.
 Customize Bitters for your site as you see fit.

 ### Variables